WordPress/wp-lazy-loading/README.md

-# wp-lazy-loading
+# Lazy Loading Feature Plugin
-Feature plugin for testing and experimenting with the "loading" HTML attribute.
+WordPress feature plugin for testing and experimenting with automatically adding the "loading" HTML attribute.